greenbone/opensight-golang-libraries/pkg/notifications/README.md

 type Notification struct {
     // omit property `Id` here, as it is read only Origin       string
-    OriginUri    string // can be used to provide a link to the origin Timestamp    time.Time
-    Title        string // can also be seen as the 'type' Detail       string
+    OriginUri    string    // can be used to provide a link to the origin Timestamp    time.Time // client will set timestamp if not set Title        string    // can also be seen as the 'type' Detail       string
     Level        Level
     CustomFields map[string]any // can contain arbitrary structured information about the notification